joaopfonseca/publications/README.md

 - Crayton A, Fonseca J, Mehra K, Ng M, Ross J, Sandoval-Castañeda M, von Gnecht R. (2021).
 [Narratives and Needs: Analyzing Experiences of Cyclone Amphan Using Twitter Discourse](2020-amphan-preprint), in IJCAI 2021 Workshop on AI for Social Good. https://crcs.seas.harvard.edu/publications/narratives-and-needs-analyzing-experiences-cyclone-amphan-using-twitter-discourse
 - Douzas, G., Bacao, F., Fonseca, J., & Khudinyan, M. (2019).
 [Imbalanced Learning in Land Cover Classification: Improving Minority Classes’ Prediction Accuracy Using the Geometric SMOTE Algorithm](2019-lucas).
 Remote Sensing, 11(24), 3040. https://doi.org/10.3390/rs11243040

+## Reproducing a Project/Experiment

+The typical project structure contains the scripts, data, results, analysis and content directories.
+Each of these are used as described below.

 ## Installation

+The installation of required packages is essential to reproduce every project.
-To install the basic project dependencies, first activate a Python 3 virtual environment and from the root of the project run the command:
+The requirements file may be located either in the project root or scripts directory.
+To install the required dependencies run the command:

     pip install -r requirements.txt

-## Project structure

-Every research project contains the scripts, data, results, analysis and content directories.

-## scripts
+## Scripts

-It is the entry point every project.
-To install the required dependencies from the scripts directory run the command:

-    pip install -r requirements.txt

 In order to generate the content of the publication in a reproducible format, various scripts are provided.

 **data.py**

-Download and save the datasets used for the experiments:
+Download, preprocess and save the datasets used for the experiments:

     python data.py